The Weeknd Calls The Recording Academy "Corrupt" Over Grammys Snub - E! Online

 He certainly wasn't the only artist to question the nomination process.
 Teyana Taylor posted the all-male list of the five nominees for this year's Best R&B Album and tweeted, "Y'all was better off just saying best MALE R&B ALBUM cause all I see is d--k in this category."

+"We were thrilled when we found out he would be performing at the upcoming Super Bowl, and we would have loved to have him also perform on the Grammy stage the weekend before," Harvey continued.
+"To be clear, voting in all categories ended well before The Weeknd's performance at the Super Bowl was announced, so in no way could it have affected the nomination process."

-Harvey Mason Jr., interim president and CEO of The Recording Academy, told Variety shortly after nominations were announced that he doesn't believe that the lack of nominations for The Weeknd implies a flawed voting process.
+Harvey had told Variety shortly after nominations were announced that he doesn't believe that the lack of nominations for The Weeknd implies a flawed voting process.
 He explained that decisions on the nominees for the four top "core" awards—Best Album, Song, Record and New Artist—come down to the tastes of a voting body of around 20 people.

 "We look at it every year and make tweaks and revisions to the process; we did it this year, last year, we'll do it next year," Harvey said.
 "And I don't think this calls it into question, honestly.
 The process is there so we can continue to monitor excellence.
 I was in the 'core room' this year and I observed, and the people that were in it are music professionals—they are excellent, at the top of their craft in songwriting and producing, and there are a lot of artists.
 They were critically listening to every song that came across their desks—or virtual desks—so I don't think it shows a flaw in the process."